 Remember: When OOP, tight is right.

-Tip #6 When your opponent limp-3-bets, assume she has a strong range
+Tip #4: When your opponent limp-3-bets, assume they have a strong range

 If you’ve played live poker long enough, then I’m sure you’ve seen players who try to limp-3-bet while holding the Aces/Kings/Queens.